msanatan/msanatan.github.io/blog/2015/error-after-error-installing-ubuntu-desktop-on-12-04-server-edition/index.md

 sudo apt-get install --no-install-recommends ubuntu-desktop
 ```

-The 'no-install-recommends' only installs the dependencies of the package (Ubuntu installs the recommended packages by default, list of packages [here](https://packages.ubuntu.com/precise/ubuntu-desktop "ubuntu-desktop packages")).
+The 'no-install-recommends' only installs the dependencies of the package (Ubuntu installs the recommended packages by default, list of packages <a href="https://packages.ubuntu.com/precise/ubuntu-desktop" target="_blank" rel="nofollow noopener noreferrer">here</a>.
 That simple command failed horribly with this message:

 ```sh
 E: Unable to correct problems, you have held broken packages.